-A diaper is another form of underwear which is used for babies who are not yet potty trained as well as adults with incontinence to absorb the waste product to prevent spoiling the outer clothes.
+A diaper or bed wetting pant is another form of underwear which is used for babies who are not yet potty trained as well as adults with incontinence to absorb the waste product to prevent spoiling the outer clothes.
 They have to be changed as soon as they become soiled to avoid skin rash.

 The materials used in the diapers are equally as important as the style of diaper you choose.
 The most important feature of a dipper is the absorbency layers.
 Diapers come in many varieties so that each family can find exactly what works for them.